rcvink/feedback/README.md

 1. Setup the basic skeleton of the app using Express.
 1. Test-drove front-end functionality to allow user to provide a rating (first user story).
 1. Test-drove back-end functionality to store ratings in a database (second user story).
+1. Researched deployment options and decided on Heroku for convenience given the limited time frame in which this exercise was carried out.
+1. Deployed app on Heroku (third user story).

 ## Testing